Pricing and what is included: how the all-inclusive price is built

 - The balance is due 8 weeks before departure.
 Earlier is fine; later is not.

-- Once paid in full, no further charges apply unless you ask us to add something to the trip.
+- Once paid in full, no further charges apply for the agreed inclusions unless you ask us to add something to the trip or a supplier change is confirmed with you in writing.

-The refund policy is tiered by days-to-departure: a 100% refund minus a small administration fee if you cancel more than 90 days out; partial refunds at 60, 30, and 14 days; no refund inside 14 days.
-The full tiered table is in the booking confirmation and worked through with you before you sign.
+The refund policy is tiered by days-to-departure.
+The headline shape is: a 100% refund minus a small administration fee for cancellations more than 90 days out; partial refunds at 60, 30, and 14 days; no refund inside 14 days.
+Supplier non-refundable charges (specific hotel nights, internal flights, permits) are passed through at cost where they apply.
+The full tiered table is in the booking confirmation, worked through with you before you sign.

 We do not invent change fees.
-If a third-party supplier penalises a change (an airline, a permit, a specific hotel night), we pass through the exact penalty with documentation.
-We do not mark it up.
+If a third-party supplier penalises a change (an airline, a permit, a specific hotel night), we pass through the documented penalty.
+We do not add our own fee to that supplier charge.

-The all-inclusive price is locked at the day of quote.
-We absorb currency movement between quote and departure on our side.
-You pay what we quoted.
+The all-inclusive price is locked once you accept the written quote and pay the deposit.
+From that point, we absorb supplier-side currency movement between confirmation and departure on our side.
+You pay the confirmed figure.

-Mechanically: we run our operating accounts in AUD and CNY in parallel and hedge the larger trips at confirmation.
+Mechanically: we run operating accounts in our contracting currency and in Chinese yuan in parallel, and hedge the larger trips at confirmation.
 Smaller trips are absorbed against the float.
-Either way, the rate you see on the day of quote is the rate you pay on the day of balance.
+Either way, the figure on your written confirmation is the figure we work from at balance.

 If this is the kind of trip you're imagining, let's design yours.